Skip to Content

 • Frequent urination

 Most women will be concerned when they encounter pregnancy symptoms with vaginal bleeding.
-This is probably normal, and it’s likely due to implantation bleeding.
+Bleeding in early pregnancy is common and does not always mean miscarriage, but it can sometimes be a warning sign, so it’s important to let your doctor or clinic know if you notice any bleeding.

 If you had a miscarriage, you would most likely have vaginal bleeding, abdominal cramps and decreasing levels of HCG hormone.